homecon/homecon/installation/installation.md

 ```
 $ sudo apt-get install mysql-server
 ```
 During the install procedure a root account for mysql will be created.
-Set it to admin as the default setting.
+Set it to "admin" as the default setting.

-Enable php to comunicate with mysql by installing php5-mysql:
+Enable php to communicate with mysql by installing php5-mysql:
 ```
 $ sudo apt-get install  php5-mysql
 ```